 In the unlikely event a teacher has not arrived within ten minutes of the class starting, the Vice President for Academic Affairs should be contacted immediately.
 Students are not allowed to leave class until they receive official notification.
-The official start time for all classes will be noted according to the College clock in that classroom.

 Leave Policy